nbeaver/cmd_oysters/README.rst

 This has a cost;
-it means that two different CmdOysters must not have the same description text, and that updating one CmdOyster's description requires updating all the CmdOysters that point to it, but it evades some of the problems that URLs and file paths have, such as maintaining hierarchies and using arbitrary identifiers.
+it means that two different CmdOysters must not have the same description text, and that updating one CmdOyster's description requires updating all the CmdOysters that point to it, but it evades some of the problems that URIs and file paths have, such as maintaining hierarchies and using arbitrary identifiers.

 ~~~~~~~~~~~~~~~~~~~~